The latest guidelines

 In order to protect the safety of you and others in our practice, we ask the following from you:

-Following Governor Cuomo’s Executive Order requiring all people in New York to wear a mask or a face covering when out in public and in situations where social distancing cannot be maintained; beginning Friday, April 17, Capital Cardiology Associates will require all patients and their guest to follow this protocol while in our facility.
+Following Governor Cuomo’s Executive Order requiring all people in New York to wear a mask or a face covering when out in public and in situations where social distancing cannot be maintained; beginning Tuesday, January 12, 2021, All Patients and Visitors must wear a surgical mask while at Capital Cardiology Associates.
+We will provide (at no charge) surgical masks at entry to protect you and our staff.

-If you have an upcoming appt with us and are experiencing flu-like symptoms including fever, cough, respiratory issues, we ask that you call to speak with one of our nurses before coming into your appt.
+If you have an upcoming appt with us and are experiencing flu-like symptoms including fever, cough, respiratory issues, we ask that you call to speak with one of our nurses before coming into your appointment.
 If you have flu-like symptoms, you will not be charged a cancellation fee if you contact the office with proper notice.
+If you have been recently diagnosed with COVID or have been on quarantine, please bring documentation from your local DOH stating your quarantine has ended.
+This is in an effort to keep patients and staff as safe and healthy as possible.

-All guests MUST follow the same screening and mask/face covering guidelines during the patient visit.
-Due to CDC guidelines and regulations form our building owners, there are two different policies regarding guests during patient visits.
+All guests MUST follow the same screening and mask guidelines during the patient visit.
+Due to CDC guidelines and regulations from our building owners, there are two different policies regarding guests during patient visits.
 Please understand that special considerations are made to meet the needs of our patients that need assistance entering and exiting the building.

-Corporate Woods – at this time we are allowed ONE guest per patient per visit.
+Corporate Woods – at this time we are allowed ONE medically necessary visitor per patient per visit.

 Troy – 2200 Burdett Ave: We must follow building guidelines and can only allow guests to accompany patients with special circumstances.